matecom57/mi-tutorial/docs/source/Estadistica/ecuaciones_c09_simple_regression_correlation.rst

 * When :math:`H_0: \beta_1 = 0` Is Rejected

-Now let us consider the situations in a population that may lead to rejection of the null hypothesis that b 1 = 0.
+Now let us consider the situations in a population that may lead to rejection of the null hypothesis that :math:`\beta_1 = 0`.
 Assuming that we do not commit a type
-I error, rejection of the null hypothesis that b 1 = 0 may be attributed to one of the following conditions in the population: (1) the relationship is linear and of sufficient strength to justify the use of sample regression equations to predict and estimate Y for given values of X; and (2) there is a good fit of the data to a linear model, but some curvilinear model might provide an even better fit.
-Figure 9.4.2 illustrates the two population conditions that may lead to rejection of H 0 : b 1 = 0.
+I error, rejection of the null hypothesis that :math:`\beta_1 = 0`  may be attributed to one of the following conditions in the population: (1) the relationship is linear and of sufficient strength to justify the use of sample regression equations to predict and estimate Y for given values of X; and (2) there is a good fit of the data to a linear model, but some curvilinear model might provide an even better fit.
+Figure 9.4.2 illustrates the two population conditions that may lead to rejection of :math:`H_0 : \beta_1 = 0`.

 Thus, we see that before using a sample regression equation to predict and estimate, it is desirable to test H 0 : b 1 = 0.
 We may do this either by using analysis of variance and the F statistic or by using the t statistic.
 We will illustrate both methods.
 Before we do this, however, let us see how